mariofaragalla/Mesh-Communication-between-3-or-more-agents/README.md

 3. **Node3.ino**: which is the file containing the code for node 3
 4. **Server.ino**:  which is the file containing the code for the Server

+N.B: The library used for this project is the [RF24.h](https://maniacbug.github.io/RF24/classRF24.html).

-This can be tested using these [files](Final%20trials/Final%20code%20many-transmissions%20(code%20for%20testing)).
+The final code can be tested using these [files](Final%20trials/Final%20code%20many-transmissions%20(code%20for%20testing)).
 Also you can find some results for the testing code [here](Final%20trials/Results%20many-transmission%20(final).xlsx).
 Other files in the [Final trials](Final%20trials) folder include previous trials (before reaching the final result) , results of these prevouis trials and testing other components.

+## Sequence of Operation

+In order to run the program, the